david-yz-liu/memory-viz/docs/explanations/style.md

-Finally, inside drawText and drawRect, we loop through all the attributes of the passed style object, and apply each of those in the appropriate manner ( for drawRect, you simply pass the style when initializing a recktangle by doing `this.rough_svg.rectangle(x, y, width, height, style)`, and with the text element you use the DOM method `setAttribute` by doing `newElement.setAttribute(style_attribute, style[style_attribute])` ).
+Finally, inside drawText and drawRect, we loop through all the attributes of the passed style object, and apply each of those in the appropriate manner ( for drawRect, you simply pass the style when initializing a rectangle by doing `this.rough_svg.rectangle(x, y, width, height, style)`, and with the text element you use the DOM method `setAttribute` by doing `newElement.setAttribute(style_attribute, style[style_attribute])` ).